infsys-lab/policy-classifier/README.md

 ## Test :microscope:

-1. To run unit tests, execute:
+1. To run unit and integration tests, execute:

     ```
     $ pytest